ifdefelse/ProgPOW/README.md

 * Adds reads from a small, low-latency cache that supports random addresses.
 * Increases the DRAM read from 128 bytes to 256 bytes.

+The random sequence changes once per `PROGPOW_PERIOD` (12.5 minutes).
+Source code will be generated for the random sequence and compiled on the host CPU.
+The GPU will execute this compiled code where what math to perform and what mix state to use is already resolved.

 While a custom ASIC to implement this algorithm is still possible, the efficiency gains available are minimal.
 The majority of a commodity GPU is required to support the above elements.
 The only optimizations available are:
-*Remove the graphics pipeline (displays, geometry engines, texturing, etc) *Remove floating point math
+* Remove the graphics pipeline (displays, geometry engines, texturing, etc)
+* Remove floating point math
+* A few ISA tweaks, like instructions that exactly match the merge() function

 These would result in minimal, roughly 1.1-1.2x, efficiency gains.
 This is much less than the 2x for Ethash or 50x for Cryptonight.